-“You Are Welcome!” in Korean Posted by Kyung-Hwa on Oct 3, 2018 in Korean Culture, Korean Language, Pronunciation, Vocabulary
+“You Are Welcome!” in Korean Posted by Kyung-Hwa on Oct 3, 2018 in Korean Language, Vocabulary

 The last post was about how to say “Thank you!” in Korean.
 On the contrary, you could be in a situation when someone says “Thank you!” to give a compliment to you.
 Do you know how to respond with “You’re Welcome!” in Korean?
 This post is about how to say, “You are welcome!” as a response to “Thank You!” in Korean.

 You can use one of the following examples as a response to “Thank you” in Korean.

 This phrase is equivalent to “You’re Welcome!” in English, and you will often learn to say, 천만에요, as a reply to “Thank you” in Korean.
 Interestingly, this expression usually appears in written, not in spoken Korean.
 Instead of 천만에요, the following phrases are more frequently used responses to “Thank you” by native Korean people.